 - Alcohol withdrawal symptoms phase 3: Hallucinations, fever, seizures, severe confusion and agitation come with this stage, which tends to begin 72+ hours after the last drink.

 All symptoms tend to decrease within 5-7 days.
-Alcohol detox should be tailored, customized to addict by length of time drinking, amount used, medical history, presence of co-occurring mental health disorder, family history of addiction, childhood trauma, and stress levels.
+Alcohol detox should be tailored, customized to the addict, by the length of time drinking, the amount used, medical history, presence of co-occurring mental health disorder, family history of addiction, childhood trauma, and stress levels.
 The use of other recreational drugs in conjunction with alcohol can also influence withdrawal and increase the dangers and side effects.

 The most serious form of alcohol withdrawal is delirium tremens (DTs), which occurs in 3-5% in alcohol withdrawal, and it can be fatal without treatment.

 Stopping cold turkey for the alcoholic is dangerous.
 Alcohol withdrawal can be fatal, as the brain and central nervous system experience a rebound after being suppressed by alcohol repetitively for an extended period of time.
-Sudden removal of the central nervous system depressant can be life threatening.
+The sudden removal of the central nervous system depressant can be life threatening.